Rethinking Transfer Learning for Medical Image Classification: Experiments

-Pulmonary Embolism (PE) is a blockage of the blood vessels connecting the lungs and the heart, and CT pulmonary angiography (CTPA) is the gold standard for its diagnosis~\cite{WittramEtAl2004CT}.
-To advance DCNN-based diagnosis of PE, \cite{Huang2020} proposes the first public PE dataset consisting of $1797$ CT images from $1773$ patients, and a handcrafted classification model, PENet, that is based on 3D DCNNs.
-Applying the standard FTL (pretraining on kinetics-600~\cite{carreira2018short}) on PENet and competing models, \cite{Huang2020} shows that PENet outperforms other SOTA 3D DCNN models, such as ResNet3D-50, ResNeXt3D-101, and DenseNet3D-121.
+\textbf{Pulmonary embolism CT image classification} Pulmonary Embolism (PE) is a blockage of the blood vessels connecting the lungs and the heart, and CT pulmonary angiography (CTPA) is the gold standard for its diagnosis~\citep{WittramEtAl2004CT}.
+We take the public PE dataset \citep{Huang2020} consisting of $1797$ CT images from $1773$ patients, and compare the performance with handcrafted 3DCNN model, PENet which is the SOTA model that outperforms other 3D DCNN models, such as ResNet3D-50, ResNeXt3D-101, and DenseNet3D-121 as demonstrated in \citet{Huang2020}.

 On CT images, PE often appears as localized blobs that map to mid-level visual features.
 So the suboptimal TL performance of the SOTA models is mostly likely due to the rigid FTL strategy.
-We confirm this on ResNeXt3D-101 pretrained on kinetics-600: after layer-wise search, all differential TL methods including TF, LWFT, and TTL outperform PENet by considerable margins in both AUROC and AUPRC, as shown in \cref{tab:penet_comparision}.
+We confirm this on ResNeXt3D-101 pretrained on kinetics-600: after layer-wise search, all differential TL methods including TF, LWFT, and TTL outperform PENet by considerable margins in both AUROC and AUPRC, as shown in \cref{tab:combined} (bottom left).
 Also, both TTL-1 and TF-1 find the best cutoff at the transition of block3 and block4, another confirmation of our intuition that probably only low- to mid-level features are needed here.
-We note that although the AUROC obtained via FTL is slightly lower than that of PENet, the AUPRC is actually higher---which \cite{Huang2020} does not consider when drawing their conclusion.
-Our TTL-2 is a clear winner in performance, despite that PENet has been meticulously designed and optimized for the task!
-TTL is also highly competitive in inference speed, especially on CPUs.
+We note that although the AUROC obtained via FTL is slightly lower than that of PENet, the AUPRC is actually higher---which \citep{Huang2020} does not consider when drawing their conclusion.
+Our TTL-2 is a clear winner in performance, despite that PENet has been meticulously designed and optimized for the task.